inspr/core-legacy/doc/helm_installation.md

 ```
 $ helm repo update
 ```
-And finnaly, install it running
+And finally, install it by running the command:

 ```
 $ helm upgrade --install insprd inspr/insprd